-Far worse than just a headache, migraines are the kind of headaches that cause throbbing pain and even pulsing sensations on one or both sides of the head.
+Far worse than just a headache, migraines are categorized as major headaches that cause throbbing pain and even pulsing sensations on one or both sides of the head.
 Often accompanied by nausea, vomiting, and extreme sensitivity to light and sound, migraine attacks can last for hours to days and the pain can be so intense that it interferes with your daily activities.

-The concept of using medical cannabis for migraines is becoming more widely accepted, but in order to understand how cannabis treatment for migraines might be effective, we need to understand the science behind it all.
+The concept of using medical cannabis for migraines is becoming increasingly accepted, but in order to understand how cannabis treatment for migraines might be effective, we need to understand the science behind it.

-According to a study published in the Journal of Pain, the use of cannabis for migraines might be beneficial since it may reduce headache and migraine pain by up to half, with cannabinoids playing a central role in reducing pain associated with headaches and migraines.
+According to a study published in the Journal of Pain, the use of cannabis might be beneficial since it may reduce headache and migraine pain, with cannabinoids playing a central role.
 Another study by Washington State University even indicated that inhaled cannabis might reduce migraine severity by up to 49%.